Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Theory

 \subsection{No-Null-Space Leadership and Geometric Authority}

-I introduce the concept of \textit{No-null-space leadership}: a leader can influence an agent only if their belief survives all the interpretive transformations along the path from leader to follower.
+I introduce the concept of \textit{No-null-space leadership}: a leader can influence an agent only if their concept survives all the interpretive transformations along the path from leader to follower.

-This leads to a formal criterion: \begin{quote} A leader $L$ leads agent $i$ with respect to belief $X$ if and only if the \textit{composite interpretation map} (see Appendix~\ref{apx:CompNullFilters}) from $L$ to $i$ does not annihilate $X$. \end{quote}
+This leads to a formal criterion: \begin{quote} A leader $L$ leads agent $i$ with respect to concept $X$ if and only if the \textit{composite interpretation map} (see Appendix~\ref{apx:CompNullFilters}) from $L$ to $i$ does not annihilate $X$. \end{quote}

 Importantly, leadership is no longer about hierarchy or charisma—it is a structural property of cognitive compatibility.
 More details for No-Null-Space Leadership Condition are at Appendix~\ref{apx:noNullLeaderCond}.